 Any business that wants to identify its products with a barcode that will be usable in the retail world needs to become a member of its national GS1 member organisation.
 Each member is then allocated a block of 13-digit GTINs (global trade item numbers) that can be printed as barcodes.
-Membership prices begin at about £119 per year, with a joining fee of £109, and you will be allocated at least 1,000 different numbers.
+Membership prices begin at about £119 per year and you will be allocated at least 1,000 different numbers.

 Each user then assigns a particular number to identify a particular product, and all of its variants are assigned a different number.
 For example, a company producing three types of umbrella, each available in six different colours, will use 18 numbers to identify each of these individually.
 If these are then packed into outer cases of five and ten umbrellas, 36 more numbers are needed to identify all the outer cases uniquely.